sandstone-mc/sandstone-documentation/docs/features/resources/datapack/predicates.md

 ---

 ## Introduction
 Sandstone features fully-typed predicates.
 Like for all resources, you need to provide a name, which can include a namespace and folders.
-You then provide the definition of the loot table.
+You then provide the definition of the predicate.

 ## Syntax